Bennett, CO 80102

 We agree.
 You may be able to get similar foods from a conglomerate grocer for less money.
 However, it is likely that those foods were produced on large factory farms without regard for preventing animal cruelty, environmental destruction and resource depletion.
 This food must then be transported across the nation, and sometimes around the world, before it ends up on the grocery store shelves.
 It is also likely that those foods are hybridized or genetically modified and contain the residues of herbicides, pesticides, chemical fertilizers, antibiotics and added hormones.
 We raise our animals naturally and choose rare and ancient breeds to protect genetic diversity.
 We also believe that the animals that provide us with food merit humane treatment.
 This requires additional time, resources and expense, but we feel that the benefit to the environment, our health and humanity are priceless.

 No, we do not feel that these certifications ensure quality or humane treatment, but instead have become marketing tools that replace consumer education.
-Our animals are raised naturally.
-We feed locally grown hay and grains, and with prevention, appropriate nutrition and cleanliness we are able to avoid most illness and disease.
-Antibiotics, commercial wormers and medications are used under the guidance of our veterinarian if the health of an animal is threatened.
-Our animals have spacious, clean living quarters with large fenced pens to protect them from predation and getting into mischief.
-Each species is allowed pasture time to roam and forage with supervision.
-Our poultry is confined only at night.
+We feed locally grown hay and organic grains, and with prevention, appropriate nutrition and cleanliness we are able to avoid most illness and disease.
+Antibiotics, commercial wormers and medications are used under the guidance of our veterinarian and only if the health of an animal is threatened.
+Our animals have spacious, clean living quarters and access to pasture at all times.
 Farm visits for potential customers are encouraged.

 We recommend that everyone educate themselves on the origin of the foods and products they purchase.
-Please visit our Recommended Reading and Viewing page.
+Please visit the links on our homepage.

 Still have questions?
 Please contact us anytime!
 We look forward to hearing from you.